rhuthik/Additive-Hough-Transform-Implementation/README.md

 # Hough Transform Line Detection

+## Description

+This project implements the Hough Transform algorithm for line detection using Python.
+The Hough Transform is a popular technique in computer vision and image processing for detecting lines in an image.
+It works by converting the image space into a parameter space, where lines are represented by curves.
+By finding the intersections of these curves, we can identify the lines present in the original image.

+This project provides two variations of the Hough Transform:

+1. Normal Hough Transform: This implementation uses the classic Hough Transform algorithm to detect lines.
+It generates an accumulator matrix to store the voting values and then finds the peaks in the accumulator to determine the lines.

+2. Additive Hough Transform: This variation improves upon the Normal Hough Transform by considering local origins within the image.
+It divides the image into blocks and calculates the rho values of both the local origins and the initial block.
+By summing these rho values, the Additive Hough Transform enhances the line detection accuracy.

 ## Installation

 To run the code in this project, you need to have the following dependencies installed: